prattle-analytics/prattle_api_guide/equities/README.md

 # API

 The API offers several url calls to return processed data from the database.
 See the following tables for detail.
-Parameters are preceded by a colon (:).
+Parameters are preceded by a colon `:`.

-Bearer Tokens
+## Bearer Tokens

 All API calls must carry a bearer token or cookie from the server.
-To get a token, you must submit a POST request with application/x-www-form-urlencoded data form to the url https://equities.prattle.co/auth/local/.
-The POST request should include two parameters: email and password, where email is the account email for the portal and password is the account password for the portal.
+To get a token, you must submit a POST request with `application/x-www-form-urlencoded` data form to the url `https://equities.prattle.co/auth/local/`.
+The POST request should include two parameters: `email` and `password`, where `email` is the account email for the portal and `password` is the account password for the portal.

-The API offers several url calls to return processed data from the database.
-See the following tables for detail.
-Parameters are preceded by a colon (:).
+An example call from the command line would be `curl -X POST -d "email=YOUR@EMAIL.COM&password=YOURPASSWORD" https://portal.prattle.co/auth/local`.
+This will return the bearer token in the form of JSON.
+Use the `"token"` key to yield the token from the JSON.